MSc in Electronic Commerce (Technical)

 Master of Science in Electronic Commerce (Technical)

-Dublin City University School of Computing and Business School have combined to develop and offer a full-time M.Sc. degree in Electronic Commerce with two distinct concentrations, business and technical.
-The two concentrations within the same overall degree programme are designed to offer two distinct tracks with a shared e-commerce emphasis to appeal to both technical and business specialists.
+Dublin City University School of Computing and Business School have combined to develop and offer a full-time MSc in Electronic Commerce with two distinct concentrations, business and technical.
+The two concentrations within the same overall Masters degree programme are designed to offer two distinct tracks with a shared e-commerce emphasis to appeal to both technical and business specialists.

 The uniqueness of this Masters degree lies in the interaction fostered between participants on its Technical and Business streams.
 Its specially designed structure sees students of both streams following a common core curriculum, along with a number of modules particular to their stream.
 Over two taught semesters participants on the Business stream take modules in advanced business topics, as well as some fundamental modules in computing.
 Simultaneously, students on the Technical stream take advanced computing courses, along with introductory modules in business topics.
 Hence, this curriculum allows participants to gain a solid grounding in both the technical and strategic issues relating to e-commerce.